evan-a-w/el2/README.md

 A simple (and incomplete) language that aims to blend OCaml and C.

 My original idea was for a C like language with a module system like OCaml, allowing for code reuse.
-I also enjoy the type system of OCaml, so evanlang2 has a Hindley-Milner type system with full type inference, as well as sum types.
+I also enjoy the type system of OCaml, so el2 has a Hindley-Milner type system with full type inference, as well as sum types/tagged unions.

 Currently, the module system is unimplemented - the language is basically (a less complete) C with type inference and some other nice stuff like the order of declarations not being important.
 In fact, it even compiles to C (though I hope to use LLVM in the future).